Leander-D14/Dual-IMU-Haptic-Monitor-for-Genu-Recurvatum/README.md

 To ensure full reproducibility of this prototype, the complete Bill of Materials is listed below.
 Where specific breakout boards were used (e.g., Adafruit), exact part numbers are provided.

-To ensure full reproducibility of this prototype, the complete Bill of Materials is listed below.
-Where specific breakout boards were used (e.g., Adafruit), exact part numbers are provided.

 | Component | Part Number / SKU | Qty | Estimated Cost | Purpose |
 | :--- | :--- | :--- | :--- | :--- |